Adrián Ugarriza: Ciencano

 On July 18, 2020 Ugarriza joined Cienciano.

+Hapoel Be'er Sheva

+On 1 September 2026, Ugarriza signed a three-year contract with Hapoel Be'er Sheva for a transfer fee of €1 million.

 International career

 Ugarriza represented Peru at the 2013 South American U-17 Championship.
 He made nine appearances, including six starts.

 Ugarriza was called up by the Peru U20 team for the 2015 South American U-20 Championship, where he was the second-youngest player on the team.
 He made six appearances in the competition, and scored goals against Uruguay and Paraguay.
 In 2017, Ugarriza was called up for his second South American U-20 Championship, where he made four appearances.